 It was our own users who gave us a possible solution.
 Include a small speaker as the key locators themselves.

 We made a pilot hardware and installed it in many stores in Granada and Madrid.
-That worked.
+And they worked!

-With Outbarriers a person in your house can decide what trade to go to.
+With Outbarriers, the user can decide what trade to go to form home.
 With guided GPS you are directed to the vicinity of the trade and there navigation continues through the use of the beacon.

 Finding the door is trivial.
 After indicating it from the app, the speaker of the beacon begins to emit a periodic sound.
 As the beacon is installed in the arch of the door, the person can enter the trade with determination and autonomy.
 Like any other person.